Abijeet/rhasspy-intent-handler/README.md

 Basically Rhasspy [does not support custom / untrained words in sentences](https://community.rhasspy.org/t/recognized-untrain-sentences-words/465/7).

-To circumvent this, we define the sentence simply as `set the light to`, and then trigger user's voice recording on the HTTP API.
+To circumvent this, we define the sentence simply as `set the light to`, and then trigger voice recording via the HTTP API.

-We then use various speech to text services to convert this to text, and then use that output to determine what to do.
+Various speech to text services are used to convert the audio to text, and then use that output to determine what to do.

 ### General intents